ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 Connecting with the Mission Planner
 ===================================

-The Pixhawk will respond to MAVLink commands received through Telemetry 1 and Telemetry 2 ports (see image at top of this page) meaning that both the RPi and the regular ground station (i.e. Mission planner, etc) can be connected.
+The flight controller will respond to MAVLink commands received through Telemetry 1 and Telemetry 2 ports (see image at top of this page) meaning that both the RPi and the regular ground station (i.e. Mission planner, etc) can be connected.
 In addition it is possible to connect the Mission